Paczek224GH/Discord-Media-Downloader/README.md

 -----------------------

 1.Navigate to a channel containing the media you want to download.

 2.Use one of the following methods to download all media:

 -Click the "Download All Media" button in the toolbar.

 -Press Ctrl + Shift + D on your keyboard.

 -----------------------
 Requirements
 -----------------------

-BetterDiscord: Make sure you have BetterDiscord installed on your system.
+-BetterDiscord: Make sure you have BetterDiscord installed on your system.

-Permissions: Ensure you have access to view media in the channel.
+-Permissions: Ensure you have access to view media in the channel.

 -----------------------
 Limitations
 -----------------------

-Only downloads media visible in the current chat window.
+-Only downloads media visible in the current chat window.
 If media is not loaded in the current view, it will not be included.

 -----------------------
 Known Issues
 -----------------------

-Button Not Appearing: If the "Download All Media" button does not appear, try refreshing Discord or restarting the plugin.
+-Button Not Appearing: If the "Download All Media" button does not appear, try refreshing Discord or restarting the plugin.
-Keyboard Shortcut Conflict: If another plugin uses Ctrl + Shift + D, the shortcut might not work.
+-Keyboard Shortcut Conflict: If another plugin uses Ctrl + Shift + D, the shortcut might not work.

 -----------------------
 Support